codess-aus/DP-100/Optimize.md

 **TabularExplainer** calls one of the three **SHAP explainers** underneath **(TreeExplainer, DeepExplainer, or KernelExplainer)**.
 TabularExplainer automatically selects the most appropriate one for your use case, but you can call each of its three underlying explainers directly.

+from interpret.ext.blackbox import **MimicExplainer**

+# you can use one of the following four interpretable models as a global surrogate to the black box model

+from interpret.ext.glassbox import **LGBMExplainableModel** from interpret.ext.glassbox import **LinearExplainableModel** from interpret.ext.glassbox import **SGDExplainableModel** from interpret.ext.glassbox import **DecisionTreeExplainableModel**

 **PFIExplainer** does not support local explanations